University Tuition

-University tutoring is not only for students who are failing.
-It is for anyone who wants to perform closer to their actual ability.
-The UK degree classification system is unforgiving in its precision: a First Class degree requires 70 per cent or above, an Upper Second (2:1) falls between 60 and 69 per cent, a Lower Second (2:2) sits between 50 and 59 per cent, and a Third covers 40 to 49 per cent.
-The gap between a 2:2 and a 2:1 can be a matter of a few percentage points — but the consequences are significant.
-A 2:1 is the minimum grade required for most graduate employer schemes and for entry to the majority of postgraduate programmes.
-For students hovering in that 55 to 65 per cent range, targeted support can make a measurable difference.
+University tutoring is not reserved for students who are failing.
+In fact, the majority of students who seek support are already passing — they just want to do meaningfully better.
+In the UK, degree classifications matter enormously.
+A First Class degree requires 70% or above, an Upper Second (2:1) sits between 60 and 69%, a Lower Second (2:2) falls between 50 and 59%, and a Third covers 40 to 49%.
+The difference between a 2:2 and a 2:1 can be as little as a handful of percentage points — but its consequences are significant.
+A 2:1 is the minimum grade required for most graduate employer schemes and the majority of postgraduate programmes.
+That gap is worth closing.

-For most final-year undergraduates, the dissertation is the single most important piece of work they will submit.
-Dissertation modules typically account for 30 to 40 credits — often the largest single component of the final year — and they carry a weight in the overall degree classification that makes them worth taking seriously from the very beginning.
+For most final-year undergraduates, the dissertation is the single largest piece of work they will ever have submitted.
+Dissertation modules typically account for 30 to 40 credits — often the largest single component of the final year — and the grade it receives carries considerable weight in the overall degree classification.
+Yet many students begin the process feeling underprepared, unsure how to develop a research question, structure their chapters, or handle the sustained independent work that a dissertation demands.

 Is tutoring really appropriate for university students, or is it just for younger pupils?

-How do online sessions work, and are they as effective as meeting in person?
+How do online sessions work, and are they as effective as face-to-face?

-We work across a broad range of undergraduate subjects and support postgraduate students at Masters and PhD level.
-For more specialist disciplines, we take care to match students with tutors who have relevant subject knowledge and experience at the appropriate academic level.
-If you are unsure whether we can help with a particular subject or type of work, the best approach is simply to get in touch and describe what is needed — we will give you an honest answer.
+We support a broad range of undergraduate and postgraduate subjects, including humanities, social sciences, law, economics, mathematics, sciences, and engineering.
+Where a student's subject is highly specialised, we take care to match them with a tutor who has relevant academic experience at degree level or above.
+If you are unsure whether we can help with a particular subject, please get in touch and we will give you an honest answer.

 Book a free consultation and we’ll help you find the right support for your child.